RJColeman/dvnosqli/NEO4J-HELP.md

 ## Neo4j

 In part, this application tests your knowledge of Neo4j and Cypher Query Language.
-Below you will find hints and steps for full walkthroughs.
+Below you will find hints and steps for full walkthroughs for each level and the BONUS flags.
+The Walkthrough steps focus on the use of BurpSuite Pro, but for Easy, Medium, and Hard levels, BurpSuite Community and Zap can be used as well.
+For the BONUS flags, you will need one of the following:

+1. Burp Collaborator
+2. Your own webserver where you can see your access logs
+    * This could be a server you already own as long as you are able to view the access logs
+    * This could be a server you spin up with docker just for this exercise as long as you can view the acces logs

 ### EASY